B.S., Psychology and Mathematics; University of North Carolina at Chapel Hill, 2011

 Specifically, I am currently pursuing several interrelated programs of research: (1) developing R-squared measures and methods for multilevel models; (2) addressing unappreciated consequences of conflating level-specific effects in analysis of multilevel data; (3) delineating relationships between multilevel models and other commonly used models, such as mixture models; and (4) advancing model selection and comparison methods for latent variable models.
 To aid researchers in applying my work, I develop software (primarily in R) that is openly available for public use.

-Rights, J.D., & Cole, D.A. (in press).
+Rights, J.D., & Cole, D.A.
+(2018).
 Effect size measures for multilevel models in clinical child and adolescent research: New R-squared methods and recommendations.
-Journal of Clinical Child & Adolescent Psychology.
+Journal of Clinical Child & Adolescent Psychology, 47, 863-873.

 Rights, J.D., Sterba, S.K., Cho, S.-J., & Preacher, K.J.
 (2018).
 Addressing model uncertainty in item response theory person scores through model averaging.
 Behaviormetrika.
 45, 495-503.